DaniyaYelemessova/Capstone-Brainstorming/README.md

 ### <div align="center"> <img src="src/images/capstone ideas.png" alt="ideas board" width="200px">

+### Project Outline: Pet Adoption Platform

+ - Web platform designed to facilitate the adoption of pets by connecting potential adopters with animal shelters and rescue organizations.
+It serves as a central database for adoptable pets, providing information about various animals, their backgrounds, and the organizations that care for them.

+- Key features that I would like to include: Pet Listings, Shelter Information, User Accounts.

+### Project Outline: Language Exchange Volunteer App

+- Platform that connects people wanted to learn different languages.
+Users can practice speaking with native language speakers.

+- Key features that I would like to include: User Profiles, Community Forum.

 ## <div align="center"> <img src="images/github.png" alt="github icon" width="200px"> _Link to site on Github Pages:_